 Once you have found some interesting courses it is time to start thinking about whether you can get credit for these courses at your home university.
-The Swedish "Higher Education Points" are exactly equivalent to ECTS credits - that is, you take 30 points per semester.
+The Swedish "higher education credits" are exactly equivalent to ECTS credits - that is, you take 30 credits per semester.
 Read through the course descriptions, check the prerequisites and discuss your options with your study counsellor at home.
 You will find more information about how to map your courses in the application form or from your future department at Uppsala University.

 Swedish language courses

-All exchange students have the chance to study a course in basic Swedish for free:a course worth 7.5 ECTS and runs every semester.
-This course is part time and designed to be taken parallel with your regular studies.
-Application takes place on arrival.
+All exchange students have the chance to take a course in basic Swedish for free.
+The course is worth 7.5 ECTS and runs every semester.
+It is given part time and designed to be taken in parallel with your regular studies.
 For more information about the content of the Basic Swedish courses, see the Department of Scandinavian Languages.